mikahozz/blog/src/content/blog/blog-astro.md

 export const ABOUT_ME = 'Ramdon fellow'
 ```

-Then we are ready for creating our Header and Footer components:
+Then we are ready for creating our Header.astro and Footer.astro components into the /components folder:
 ```astro
 ---
 const { title } = Astro.props;